-- · our ability to meet the expectations of investors related to the commercialization of Qsymia and STENDRA; - the costs, timing and outcome of post-approval clinical studies which the FDA has required us to perform as part of the approval for STENDRA and the post-approval cardiovascular outcomes study we are undertaking for Qsymia; - the cost and time required to set up a distribution system and a REMS program for Qsymia that is suitable to address any FDA concerns; - · results within the clinical trial programs for Qsymia and STENDRA or other results or decisions affecting the development of our investigational drug candidates; - · announcements of technological innovations or new products by us or our competitors; - approval of or announcements of Phase 3 data of other anti-obesity compounds in development; - · publication of generic drug combination weight loss data by outside individuals or companies; - · actual or anticipated fluctuations in our financial results; - our ability to obtain needed financing; - sales by insiders or major stockholders; - economic conditions in the U.S. and abroad; - · the volatility and liquidity of the financial markets; - · comments by or changes in assessments of us or financial estimates by security analysts; - adverse regulatory actions or decisions; - any loss of key management; - · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · discussions about us or our stock price by the financial and scientific press and in online investor communities; - · investment activities employed by short sellers of our common stock; - \cdot $\;$ developments or disputes concerning patents or other proprietary rights; - · licensing, product, patent or securities litigation; and public concern as to the safety and efficacy of our drugs or future investigational drug candidates developed by us.
+- · our ability to meet the expectations of investors related to the commercialization of Qsymia and STENDRA; - the costs, timing and outcome of post-approval clinical studies which the FDA has required us to perform as part of the approval for STENDRA and the post-approval cardiovascular outcomes study we are undertaking for Qsymia; - the cost and time required to set up and maintain the certified home delivery pharmacy network and REMS program for Osymia; - · results within the clinical trial programs for Qsymia and STENDRA or other results or decisions affecting the development of our investigational drug candidates; - announcements of technological innovations or new products by us or our competitors; - approval of or announcements of Phase 3 data of other anti-obesity compounds in development; - · publication of generic drug combination weight loss data by outside individuals or companies; - · actual or anticipated fluctuations in our financial results; - · our ability to obtain needed financing; - sales by insiders or major stockholders; - economic conditions in the U.S. and abroad; - the volatility and liquidity of the financial markets; - · comments by or changes in assessments of us or financial estimates by security analysts;

+- negative reports by the media or industry analysts on various aspects of our products, our performance and our future operations; - · adverse regulatory actions or decisions; - any loss of key management; - · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · discussions about us or our stock price by the financial and scientific press and in online investor communities; - · investment activities employed by short sellers of our common stock; - developments or disputes concerning patents or other proprietary rights; - · reports of prescription data from independent third parties for our products; - $\cdot \quad$ licensing, product, patent or securities litigation; and - $\cdot \quad \text{public concern as to the safety and efficacy of our drugs or future investigational drug candidates developed by us.} \\$

 These factors and fluctuations, as well as political and other market conditions, may adversely affect the market price of our common stock.
-Securities related class action litigation is often brought against a company following periods of volatility in the market price of its securities.
-We are currently a defendant in a number of federal and state securities related class action lawsuits and may be the target of similar litigation in the future.
+Securities related class action litigation is often brought against a company and senior officers following periods of volatility in the market price of its securities.
+We have been a defendant in shareholder lawsuits - a securities class action against the Company and several senior officers has been dismissed with prejudice but plaintiff has filed an appeal - and we could be the target of similar litigation in the future, particularly if we release news about the Company and its performance that proves to be disappointing to investors.
 Securities related litigation, whether with or without merit, could result in substantial costs and divert management's attention and financial resources, which could harm our business and financial condition, as well as the market price of our common stock.